Accountability and Participation

 Team

-The Democratic Institutions Research Team looks into the functioning of formal and informal political institutions, the ways in which citizens seek and/or fail to hold power-holders accountable, the policy-making process, and processes of democratic erosion in the democratic and semi-democratic regimes of the Global South.
-The team’s current research concentrates on three areas.
+The Working Group looks into the functioning of formal and informal political institutions, the ways in which citizens seek and/or fail to hold power-holders accountable, the policy-making process, and processes of democratic erosion in the democratic and semi-democratic regimes of the Global South.
+The group’s current research concentrates on three areas.

 Executive politics in unconsolidated democracies is usually characterised by powerful presidents that seek to control formal institutions and decision processes.
 We examine the behavioural and institutional dimensions of executive leadership by analysing which interests drive their political decisions.
 We focus also on the institutional and political dynamics of powerful executives, such as the personalisation of power, populist discourses, and institutional engineering.